biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 * [python] **AND** [py] **AND** [python3] ... is not recognized as an internal or external command, operable program or batch file.**:

     ```markdown
     You may have Python installed through Anaconda(Windows systems), in this case you must open the Anaconda prompt.
-In other case the version you use of Python is less than 3.
+In other case Your version of Python is lower than the third.
+Please update it.
     ```

 * MemoryError in Step 1: